-Macro-issue Projects/Indicators 2023 Actions/Results Plan Objectives for 2025 Cumulative value since 2022 2022-2025 cumulative value Innovation, digital transformation and cybersecurity Digital Bank The commercial launch of Isybank in June 2023 with the App release on the iOS and Android stores; launch of Isybank's new official showcase website effectively serve a significant portion of ISP retail customers who do not The plan for the transfer of the business unit from Intesa Sanpaolo to Isybank was defined and the first planned migration of customers was completed Digital payments 266 million in digital payments in 2023 (~136.8 million in 2022) • Further growth in the payments sector with strategic partnerships by increasing digital payments by 50% to around 75 million in 2025 from 51 million in 2021 Blocking of fraudulent transactions ~41 million euro of fraudulent transactions blocked for retail customers and ~26 million euro for corporate customers Strengthening of cybersecurity
+Macro-issue Projects/Indicators 2023 Actions/Results Cumulative value since 2022 Plan Objectives for 2025 2022-2025 cumulative value Innovation, digital transformation and cybersecurity Digital Bank ■ The commercial launch of Isybank in June 2023 with the App release on the iOS and Android stores; launch of Isybank's new official showcase website Creation of a new digital bank to effectively serve a significant portion of ISP retail customers who do not visit branches The plan for the transfer of the business unit from Intesa Sanpaolo to Isybank was defined and the first planned migration of customers was completed Digital payments ■ 266 million in digital payments in 2023 (~136.8 million in 2022) ■ Further growth in the payments sector with strategic partnerships by increasing digital payments by 50% to around 75 million in 2025 from 51 million in 2021 Blocking of fraudulent transactions ■ ~41 million euro of fraudulent transactions blocked for retail customers and ~26 million euro for corporate customers ■ Strengthening of cybersecurity

-Macro-issue Projects/Indicators 2023 Actions/Results Plan Objectives for 2025 Cumulative value since 2022 2022-2025 cumulative value Innovation, digital transformation Innovation projects 204 innovation projects launched in 2023 (405 projects launched since 2022) Promotion of innovation with the launch of around 800 projects in 2022-2025 transformation and cybersecurity In particular: Development of multidisciplinary applied research projects, of which 16 ongoing projects in the neuroscience, artificial intelligence and robotics fields Implementation of initiatives for the growth of startups and development of innovation ecosystems in the cities of Turin, Florence, Naples and Venice, Ancona and Taranto InAction ESG Climate: second edition of the initiative promoted by the Insurance Division with the support of Intesa Sanpaolo Innovation Center for the development of new solutions to combat climate change and support ecological transition through technological innovation and the development of new business models.
+0000 Antique /Day Ha Diag Objective Co.
+2007 Macro-issue Projects/Indicators 2023 Actions/Results Plan Objectives for 2025 Cumulative value since 2022 2022-2025 cumulative value Innovation, digital transformation Innovation projects 204 innovation projects launched in 2023 (405 projects launched since 2022) Promotion of innovation with the launch of around 800 projects in 2022-2025 and In particular: ■ Development of multidisciplinary cybersecurity ■ Development of multidisciplinary applied research projects applied research projects, of which 16 ongoing projects in the neuroscience, artificial intelligence and robotics fields innovation ecosystems by coordinating the network of relationships with businesses, Implementation of initiatives for the growth of startups and development of innovation ecosystems in the cities of Turin, Florence, Naples and incubators, research centres, universities and other local and international organisations Support for high-potential start-ups Venice, Ancona and Taranto ■ InAction ESG Climate: second edition of the initiative promoted by the Insurance Division with the support of Intesa Sanpaolo Innovation Center for the development of new solutions to combat climate change and support ecological transition through technological innovation and the development of new business models.
 In July, 4 companies (among the ~140 candidates) were awarded an overall contribution of ~0.6 million euro.
-In the two editions, a total of 7 companies were awarded for a total amount of 1.1 million euro Up2Stars: second edition of the initiative aimed at 40 start-ups; the acceleration of the start-ups selected for the first call in the "Watertech" sector was completed.
-The acceleration of 10 start-ups in the field of "Renewable energy and energy efficiency" is underway and the call for applications on "Al for business transformation" has been closed.
-Overall ~200 applications received in 2023 for the three pathways Business transformation: since 2022, 43 companies have been involved in open innovation programmes, 6 of which have been involved in transformative projects in the circular economy field Spread of the mindset/culture of innovation: in 2023, 36 positioning and match-making events were held, with &gt;3,000 participants (since 2022, 68 events with &gt;5,200 participants)
+In the two editions, a total of 7 companies were awarded for a total amount of 1.1 million euro Dissemination of a mindset/culture in the field of innovation through events and new educational formats ■ Up2Stars: second edition of the initiative aimed at 40 start-ups; the acceleration of the start-ups selected for the first call in the "Watertech" sector was completed.
+The acceleration of 10 start-ups in the field of "Renewable energy and energy efficiency" is underway and the call for applications on "AI for business transformation" has been closed.
+Overall ~200 applications received in 2023 for the three pathways Business transformation: since 2022, 43 companies have been involved in open innovation programmes, 6 of which have been involved in transformative projects in the circular economy field ■ Spread of the mindset/culture of innovation: in 2023, 36 positioning and match-making events were held, with >3,000 participants (since 2022, 68 events with >5,200 participants)